Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Introduction

 \subsection{Related work}

 As discussed above, there is an extensive recent literature on non-parametric methods for heterogeneous treatment effect estimation \citep{athey2016recursive,wager2019grf,foster2011subgroup,friedberg2018local,hahn2017bayesian, hill2011bayesian,kennedy2020optimal,kunzel2019metalearners,ishwaran2018estimating,luedtke2016super,nie2020quasi,oprescu2019orthogonal, tian2014interaction,wager2018estimation}.
 However, right-censored survival data are frequently encountered in clinical trials and other biomedical research studies, and challenges related to this setting have mostly not been addressed in the existing literature.
-Here, we take a step towards enabling flexible heterogeneous treatment effect estimation in with survival data by adapting the forest-based method of \citet{wager2019grf} to this setting.
+Here, we take a step towards enabling flexible heterogeneous treatment effect estimation with survival data by adapting the forest-based method of \citet{wager2019grf} to this setting.

 Random forests were originally proposed by \citet{breiman2001random}, and trace back to the work of \citet{breiman1984classification} on CART trees.
-By now, the literature on general random forest methods for survival data has already received considerable attention; and in particular \citet{leblanc1993} and \citet{hothorn2006unbiased} studied survival tree model in the context of conditional inference trees; \citet{hothorn2006survival} proposed to use the inverse probability of censoring weighting to compensate censoring in forest models; \citet{ishwaran2008random} proposed so-called random survival forests, which extend random forests to handle survival data via using log-rank test at each split on an individual survival tree \citep{CIAMPI1986185,Segal1988}; \citet{zhu2012recursively} studied the impact of recursive imputation of survival forests on model fitting; \citet{steingrimsson2016doubly} proposed doubly robust survival trees by constructing doubly robust loss functions that use more information to improve efficiency; and \citet{steingrimsson2019} constructed censoring unbiased regression trees and forests by considering a class of censoring unbiased loss functions.
+By now, the literature on general random forest methods for survival data has already received considerable attention; and in particular \citet{leblanc1993} and \citet{hothorn2006unbiased} studied survival tree models in the context of conditional inference trees; \citet{hothorn2006survival} proposed using inverse probability of censoring weighting to compensate censoring in forest models; \citet{ishwaran2008random} proposed random survival forests, which extend random forests to handle survival data via using log-rank tests at each split on an individual survival tree \citep{CIAMPI1986185,Segal1988}; \citet{zhu2012recursively} studied the impact of recursive imputation of survival forests on model fitting; \citet{steingrimsson2016doubly} proposed doubly robust survival trees by constructing doubly robust loss functions that use more information to improve efficiency; and \citet{steingrimsson2019} constructed censoring unbiased regression trees and forests by considering a class of censoring unbiased loss functions.
 However, none of these methods were directly targeted at heterogeneous treatment effects in observational studies.